sergiobayona/agentbase/workflow.md

 Actors:
 - System assistant: Receives and processes user requests.
 - User: Initiates the workflow by asking for the status of their order.
-- Backend system: Provides the status of the order based on the order number provided by the user.
+- Backend system: Provides the order information based on the order number provided by the user.
 Responds in JSON.

 System assistant:
 - Receives the user's request.
 - Asks for the order number.
 - With the order number provided, retrieves the status of the order using a function call to the backend system.

-OpenAI API calls:

-1. Send a message to the system assistant.
-2. Receive a message from the system assistant.